 You might never have heard of Stageco before, but you’ve almost certainly seen their work.
-Stageco is responsible for the stages of some of world’s most famous musicians and festivals; Bon Jovi, U2, the Rolling Stones, Grass Pop, Taylor Swift, and Beyonce, to name but a few!’
+Stageco is responsible for the stages of some of the world’s most famous musicians and festivals; Bon Jovi, U2, the Rolling Stones, Grass Pop, Taylor Swift, and Beyonce, to name but a few!’

 The main advantage of BricsCAD for Stageco is speed.
 Paul remarked that BricsCAD loads drawings very quickly, allowing his team to work rapidly, even with complex drawings.
 Paul also claimed that BricsCAD provided tools to lighten drawings in ways other CAD software did not.

-We have had CAD programmes in the past, that were also .dwg based, but we work with large constructions, with lots of parts and we always had to wait when we zoomed in or rotated.
+We have had CAD programs in the past, that were also .dwg based, but we work with large constructions, with lots of parts and we always had to wait when we zoomed in or rotated.